56 Black-Owned Food Brands That You Need in Your Kitchen

 Essie Bartels’ love affair with spice started in her mother’s kitchen in Ghana and has blossomed into her very own spice shop.
 Her small-batch blends include traditional West-African spices with influences from Asia, the Caribbean, South America and Europe.
 The jars of “bottled up joy” are versions of her homemade sauces and are perfect for marinating meats and vegetables, as dips and on desserts.
 Choose from mixtures TamarindOH, Mekko Dry Rub, Mango Chili Medley or Coco-For-Garlic — or try all four in the EssieSpice Essential Sauce Collection.

 Trade Street Jam Co. knows they're not your average jam purveyor — it says so on their website.
 With flavors like Smoked Yellow Peach and Plum + Rose, these jars are good for more than just spreading on toast (although, you should definitely do that, too).
 They're ideal for mixing into salad dressings, sauces, marinades and more.
 The brand's 100% vegan jams are developed by Ashley Rouse, Trade Street Jam Co's founder and in-house chef, and made by hand in small batches.
 All of the jams are free from pectin, which means the texture will be a bit thinner than your usual spread, but cleaner in taste.
+You can buy Trade Street Jam Co. on the company’s site, as well as in stores around the country.
 Start with the Trio or Welcome gift set to find the flavor you'll use again and again.

-Inspired by the Southern, Caribbean and Latino recipes founder Ibraheem Basirgrew up eating, A Dozen Cousins offers a variety of vegan and gluten-free microwavable bean pouches that are both delicious and easy to prepare.
-Choose from three different pouches made with either black beans, cowboy beans or chickpeas.
+Inspired by the Southern, Caribbean and Latino recipes founder Ibraheem Basirgrew up eating, A Dozen Cousins started by selling vegan and gluten-free microwavable bean pouches that are both delicious and easy to prepare.
+A Dozen Cousins has expanded to include entrée seasoning sauces like Mexican Pollo Asado Sauce, Jamaican Jerk Seasoning and Peruvian Pollo a la Brasa, and rice seasoning sauces for dishes including Caribbean coconut rice, Mexican red rice and arroz con gandules.
 The brand is also devoted giving back through an annual grant and volunteer support to a variety of non-profit organizations.

 Put down the instant pancake mix you’ve been buying all these years and pick this up instead.
 Co-founder Christian Sargent’s mom, Vicky, developed this pancake recipe 40 years ago using products she found in her pantry — and it’s stood the test of time.
 Vicky Cakes' five pancake mixes are made without powdered milk or preservatives, so they’re vegan and fresher than your average pancake mix.
 The brand says it’s the “anti-just-add-water” mix, as the recipe calls for other staple ingredients like eggs and milk.
 If waffles are more your thing, this mix will work for you, too.